howard-tzw/vue-select/docs/docs/guide/accessibility.md

 ### Autocomplete

 WAI-ARIA suggests four forms of autocomplete for Comboboxes.
-Vue Select can be configured to provide these use cases.
+Vs Vue3 Select can be configured to provide these use cases.

 1. **No autocomplete**